Furkan3ce/Furkan3ce/README.md

 - 🌱 I’m currently learning HTML, CSS, C/C++
 - 📫You can reach me at: linkedin.com/in/furkan-ece
 - I'm at the beginning of my adventure.
-- I'm trying to discover my strong side...
+- I am trying to find my strengths.